Notes on the Geography of Peninsular India: Udaipur City

 At the Gangaur Ghat, verses from the Ramayana were sung in hopes of procuring more rain.

 Back from the water, the city is full of narrow lanes.

 A view over those lanes from the top of the City Palace.

 The characteristic blue is said to be a recent innovation, replacing the traditional white.

 Although this area has been built-up for centuries, construction continues.

-The question arises: how are bricks are other building materials brought to the site?
+The question arises: how are bricks and other building materials brought to the site?

-Here, along with the ubiquitous cattle, is your answer: donkeys.
+Here, along with ubiquitous cattle, is your answer: donkeys.